 Already a senior international with Albania.
-Plenty of top-flight experience and is still developing at just 20 years of age.
+Plenty of top-flight experience and is still developing as a youngster.
 Signing for Roma next summer though on a permanent deal.

 Italy just know what they're doing when it comes to developing centre-backs.
 Likely will need time to settle but could prove to be a great long-term investment.

-Yet to be afforded a chance with the City senior side but strangely is yet to be loaned out either.
+Offered a few chances in Europe and cup competitions by City and sent off to Blackburn on loan.
 Has been with the club since the age of six so there's definitely potential there if you can persuade them to sell.

 No matter how tightly your board are clinging to those purse strings, you may be able to afford this promising youngster if you make your move early.
 Very highly thought of at Liverpool, though.